Options

 If no flags are used for an option, an option will be made available as a plain text field, and the option value will be a string.

-The special userform flag does not change the input type or validation; it simply marks an option as one that should appear on the Run-task form (topic mechanic/user/form) in additions to the general task options screen.
+The special userform flag does not change the input type or validation; it simply marks an option as one that should appear on the Run task form (topic mechanic/user/form) in addition to the general task options screen.

 Flags fall into three categories: